SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/✔️-gramics/encoded-thing/numerality.md

 ##### myriad

 »⟮A myriad⎵literal⎵⟯« is ⟮10 000⟯.
-»⟮A myriad⎵linguistics⎵⟯« is ⟮the literal ＿lexical unit＿ for 10 000⟯ when ⟮it is used to mean 'a lot'⟯, as is common in ⟮east asian languages⟯.
+»⟮A myriad⎵linguistics⎵⟯« is ⟮the literal ＿lexemic unit＿ for 10 000⟯ when ⟮it is used to mean 'a lot'⟯, as is common in ⟮east asian languages⟯.

 ### numerality type